 Although many types of media can be created in the recording booths, the bulk of the videos are screen recordings, usually with synchronized narration and often with on-screen annotation (inking).
-Generally, either Capture @ Mohawk (Panopto) or Camtasia are used as the main recording and editing tool.
+Generally, either Panopto or Camtasia are used as the main recording and editing tool.

-After the recording is completed, the file is uploaded and stored in either Capture @ Mohawk (Panopto) or Kaltura – our two eLearn-integrated video services - and embedded in eLearn Content webpages using the HTML editor’s Insert Stuff function.
+After the recording is completed, the file is uploaded and stored in either Panopto or Kaltura – our two MyCanvas-integrated video services - and embedded in MyCanvas Content webpages using the HTML editor’s Insert Stuff function.